openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > **Receiver-Supplied**, OPTIONAL.
 A string that describes the properties of the stream.
   This is useful in multi-stream systems to identify the stream for human actors.
 The transmitter MAY truncate the string beyond an allowed max length.

+inactivity_timeout

+> **Transmitter-Supplied**, OPTIONAL.
+The refreshable inactivity timeout of the stream in seconds.
+After the timeout duration passes with no eligible activity from the Receiver, as defined below, the Transmitter MAY either pause, disable, or delete the stream.
+The syntax is the same as that of `expires_in` from Section A.14 of {{RFC6749}}.
+>
+> The following constitutes eligible Receiver activity.
+If the Transmitter observes any of these activities from the Receiver, it MUST restart the inactivity timeout counter.
+>
+> >   For streams created with the PUSH {{RFC8935}} delivery method:
+> >
+> >   * The Receiver calls any endpoint in the Event Stream Management API that references the stream ({{management}}).
+> >
+> >   For streams created with the POLL {{RFC8936}} delivery method:
+> >
+> >   * The Receiver polls the Transmitter for events in the stream.
+> >   * The Receiver calls any endpoint in the Event Stream Management API that references the stream ({{management}}).
+>
+> If the Transmitter decides to pause or disable the stream, it MUST send a Stream Updated Event to the Receiver as described in {{status}}.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{RFC8414}}.
 This would allow other specs to add to